dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 ![screenshot of the shell mode](screenshot-shell.png)

+In the shell mode, the following additional operations are also enabled:

+- cd: change present working directory
+- pwd: show the present working directory
+- login: login the repository

 ### listing a directory

 Given a collection with identifier `di.dccn.DAC_3010000.01_173`, the WebDAV directory in which the collection data is stored is `/dccn/DAC_3010000.01_173`.
 To list the content of this WebDAV directory, one does